Every feature and functionality that we’ve ever cooked in our Slido kitchen has been carefully tested by our own team.

 c) I am completely in the dark

 Polls are also effective during the training itself.
-At her latest customer journey training, our Success Operations Manager, Martina Mlynska, ran several quiz polls to keep her audience engaged.
+At her latest customer journey training, our Success Operations Manager, Martina Mlynska, ran a quiz to keep her audience engaged.
 As she put it: “During the training, people might easily get lost in the flood of information and data.
-Quiz polls bring gamification into the learning and make it more fun and digestible.”
+Quizzes bring gamification into the learning and make it more fun and digestible.”

 Here’s an example quiz poll:

 a) No. of promoters minus no. of detractors

 b) No. of promoters plus no. of passives minus no. of detractors